Kimblebrook/hello_bears/README.md

 ## Ideas for what to do next

-~- Get self-describing events working~
+- ~Get self-describing events working~
 - Write data to S3
 - Try out Athena
 - Replace Kinesis with Kafka so that we can try out KSQL